mayankadsens1/MusicBot/README.md

-# 🎵 Discord Music Bot — Gamer CodeX Edition
+# 🎵 Discord Music Bot —

-Welcome to the official source code for the **Discord Music Bot** featured in my YouTube video on the **Gamer CodeX** channel!

 This bot allows you to play high-quality music in your Discord server using commands or interactions.
-Powered by Node.js, Lavalink, and designed to be easily hostable on platforms like **AMD X7 Host**.
+Powered by Node.js, Lavalink**.

 ---